Test your broadband speedCheck your speed

 Pure fibre is faster and more reliable than VDSL and comes with dedicated capacity for multiple devices to connect at once - ideal for families.

-Fibre Pro (Up to 1000 Mbps or 1 gigabit per second)
+Fibre Pro (Up to 950 Mbps or almost a gigabit per second)

 If you need the very best broadband available Fibre Pro combines top-tier connection with the fastest speeds.